 I’m debating on what/where to go next.
 There is actually room in the box to add a 12V battery or maybe a switching power supply.
 Both have advantages.
 With the power supply if we have 120V power available all we would do is plug into an AC socket.
 With the internal battery the unit could operate anywhere.
 The amount of time the battery would last would be dependent on the power output setting of the radio and how much mail is sent in/out.
 I’m leaning towards the AC power supply but also including a cable to connect to a 12V DC external battery.
 This way the unit could be left in a car or set up in an elevated location running on a deep cycle marine battery.
 I also want to mount a speaker in the box for the SDR.
 More to come soon….

-Update: The TNC-Pi has been installed and Yaesu radio exchanged for an Icon IC-2100H.
-Also added a powered speaker.
-Still looking at an internal power supply when running off 120V.
+Update: The TNC-Pi has been installed and Yaesu radio exchanged for an Icom IC-2100H.
+Also added a Bluetooth/powered speaker.
+RTL-SDR is running well and have configured it to run Direwolf to pass APRS traffic to Xastir or to run GQRX where I have bookmarked local FD/PD, repeaters and FM radio stations.
+Still researching an internal power supply when running off 120V.
+We are also up and running as an official Gateway!